JLAC11/JLAC11.github.io/project-ecobike/a-first-glance.md

 Let's now take a look at how the number of trips per origin-destination pair are distributed:

 ![Distribution of trips per origin-destination pair](/assets/images/travelpairs-distribution.png)

+Most pairs have even less than 25 trips, and by the 100-trip-mark, nearly no stations remain.

+## Continuing with the analysis

+I'll continue adding information next in [a second mini-post](looking-at-origin-destination-data.md), where I'll discuss more properties we can learn from inspecting origin-destination data.

 [^1]: [Data from May 2025](https://ecobici.cdmx.gob.mx/datos-abiertos/).